Armenian eternity sign: Evolution and use

 In medieval Armenian culture, the eternity sign symbolized the concept of everlasting, celestial life.
-Since the 5th century, it appeared on Armenian steles; later it became part of khachkar symbolism.
+From the 1st century BC, it appeared on Armenian steles; later it became part of khachkar symbolism.
 Around the 8th century the use of the Armenian symbol of eternity had become a long established national iconographical practice, and it has kept its meaning in modern times.
 Besides being one of the main components of khachkars, it can be found on church walls, tomb stones and other architectural monuments.
 Notable churches with the eternity sign include the Mashtots Hayrapet Church of Garni, Horomayr Monastery, Nor Varagavank, Tsitsernavank Monastery.
 An identical symbol appears in the reliefs of the Divriği Great Mosque and Hospital, and is likely a borrowing from earlier Armenian churches of the area.
 It can also be found on Armenian manuscripts.

 The eternity sign is used on the logos of government agencies and on commemorative coins, as well as Armenian government agencies and non-government organizations and institutions in Armenia and the Armenian diaspora.

 The symbol is also used by Armenian neopagan organizations and their followers.
 It is called by them "Arevakhach" (Արեւախաչ, "sun cross").